The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Cops and Robbers Game Versus the One-Cop-Moves Game on Planar Graphs

 \proof Let $\ga$ denote the robber.
-We first show that $2$ cops can capture $\ga$ in the classical cops and robber game.
-Initially, we place the cops at positions $9$ and $5$.
-By symmetry, one may assume that $\ga$ starts at one of the following positions: $1,2,$ or $3$.
-The following list shows all the possible moves of the game before $\ga$ is caught.
-A triple $\spn{p_1,p_2;p_3}$ denotes the set of positions of the robber and cops at the end of some turn of the game; $p_1$ and $p_2$ denote the positions of the first cop and second cop respectively, while $p_3$ denotes the position of $\ga$.
+We first show that $2$ cops can capture $\ga$ in the cops and robber game.
+Initially, we place the cops at vertices $9$ and $5$.
+By symmetry, one may assume that $\ga$ starts at one of the following vertices: $1,2,$ or $3$.
+The following list shows the possible moves of the game before $\ga$ is caught.
+A triple $\spn{p_1,p_2;p_3}$ denotes the set of positions of the cops and robber at the end of some turn of the game; $p_1$ and $p_2$ denote the positions of the first cop and second cop respectively, while $p_3$ denotes the position of $\ga$.
 An arrow $\ra$ denotes a transition from one turn to the next turn of the game.
-The first triple in each sequence denotes the set of positions of the robber and cops at the end of the $1$-st turn.
+The first triple in each sequence denotes the set of positions of the cops and robber at the end of the $1$-st turn.
 It is assumed that whenever the robber is adjacent to a cop at the end of the cops' turn, she will try to escape by moving to an adjacent vertex during the next turn.
+So $c(\cQ') = 2$.

 \begin{enumerate} \item $\spn{9,5;1} \ra \spn{17,5;1} \ra \spn{17,5;8} \ra \spn{1,6;8}$. \item $\spn{9,5;1} \ra \spn{17,5;1} \ra \spn{17,5;2} \ra \spn{1,4;2}$. \item $\spn{9,5;2} \ra \spn{17,4;2} \ra \spn{1,3;2}$. \item $\spn{9,5;3} \ra \spn{9,4;3} \ra \spn{9,4;2} \ra \spn{17,3;2}$. \item $\spn{9,5;3} \ra \spn{9,4;3} \ra \spn{9,4;18} \ra \spn{10,3;18}$. \end{enumerate}